 The image above shows the gamma ray radiation from the gas plumes, the gamma ray output has been found to have 100 billion times the energy of radio waves.
 Centaurus A has been known as a radio galaxy, but the gamma ray output is far stronger.
 If we would have had gamma ray telescopes first before radio telescopes, Centaurus A would be a gamma ray galaxy.

-The image above shows the unimaginable scale of the radio emitting gas plumes that extend 1.4 million light years from above and below the galaxy.
+The image below shows the unimaginable scale of the radio emitting gas plumes that extend 1.4 million light years from above and below the galaxy.
 Active galaxies are known to emit x-rays, but the observation by the Fermi Telescope of Centaurus A is the first to see these relativistic jets coming from central black holes actually producing gamma rays.

 Centaurus A is the closest and brightest active galaxy to Earth, and is characterised by the thick dark band of dust that crosses the centre.
 It is thought to have formed from the collision of two normal galaxies ending up in a maelstrom of dust lanes, gas clouds, and star formation.

 The gamma ray emitting gas plumes, and especially the radio plumes almost make the visible part of Centaurus A insignificant.
 The power of supermassive black holes defy belief, and as in a lot of astronomy, what is actually discovered is nothing like we would expect.
 Astronomy continues to astound and surprise with even bigger, faster, brighter, more powerful, and more incredible facts and images as ever before.

 John Brady, 2nd April 2010